SonarBeserk/pgdbmigrate/README.md

-Fork of https://github.com/tanel/dbmigrate with cassandra support stripped out to leave a lightweight PostgreSQL library
+Fork of https://github.com/tanel/dbmigrate with Cassandra support stripped out to leave a lightweight PostgreSQL library

 Supported databases
 -------------------